 In my opinion, the best and most healthy sugar to make yourself is honey – well, actually, the bees do all the work.
-Raw honey, like raw forms of sugar (succanat), is only raw when kept under 115-ish degrees so when you bake it, those nutrients that are sensitive to extreme heat begin to die off.
+Raw honey, like raw forms of sugar, is only raw when kept under 115-ish degrees.
+So, when you bake it, those nutrients that are sensitive to extreme heat begin to die off.
 Still, for sugar, this is a healthier option.

-—>>>To learn how to get ready for keeping bees, please visit this link.
+—>>>To learn how to get ready for keeping bees, please visit this link<<<—

-To learn how to extract raw honey from your beehive, please visit this link.
+Once you have the honey, learn how to extract raw honey from your beehive, please visit this link.

 To learn how to make a delectable vanilla honey, please visit this link.

 Please toss out all your table sugar just as soon as you’re ready because it simply has no redeeming features.
 Once you wean yourself off of white sugar, it will most likely start to taste metallic and quite nasty.

 My biggest beef with commercial vanilla is that its tinctured in alcohol and tastes nasty.
 I tincture mine in organic vegetable glycerin and make half gallon batches, several gallons at a time.

-Sprinkles and fun stuff
+Sprinkles and Fun Stuff

 This year we experimented with making our own colored sugars for cookie and cake decorating after reading this post From the Nerdy Farm Wife.
 It was so fun and not hard at all – my kids had a blast!